IDSIA/sacred/docs/settings.rst

 * ``COMMAND_LINE``

   * ``STRICT_PARSING`` *(default: False)*
-    disallow string fallback, if parsing a value from command-line failed This enforces the usage of quotes in the command-line.
+    disallow string fallback, if parsing a value from command-line failed.
+    This enforces the usage of quotes in the command-line.
 Note that this can be very tedious since bash removes one set of quotes, such that double quotes will be needed.